JamesBoadi/MicroServices/README.md

 3. Change directory to export `cd export`

-	There are 3 jars, app.jar, gateway.jar and identity.jar
+	There are 3 jars, eureka.jar, gateway.jar and identity.jar

     * Use the OpenJDK 8 docker image (freely available at Docker hub) as a starting point.
 This image defines a minimal Linux system with OpenJDK 8 preinstalled.